Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Related Work

 \subsection{Improvements from Conference Versions}

 The present paper represents the first archival-level publication of our work.
-However, it should be noted that some contributions have been previously published in conference papers.
-In particular, the theoretical foundation, unrolling of the matrix inverse, end-to-end learning, and prediction in the orthonormal case are treated to varying degrees in \cite{do2023volumetric, do2024learned, do2024volumetric}.
-The present paper consolidates and unifies those contributions, and furthermore offers the following advances: We cast rate-distortion optimization as L2 minimization subject to an L1 penalty, which is solvable by proximal gradient descent (PGD).
+However, it should be noted that some contributions have been previously published in earlier conference versions of this work.
+In particular, our theoretical foundation, unrolling of the matrix inverse, end-to-end learning, and prediction in the orthonormal case are treated to varying degrees in \cite{do2023volumetric, do2024volumetric, do2024learned}.
+The present paper consolidates and unifies those contributions, and furthermore offers the following advances.

+First, we cast rate-distortion optimization as $\ell_2$-norm minimization subject to an $\ell_1$-norm penalty (to promote sparse representation in the generalized RAHT transform domain), which is solvable using the iterative \textit{proximal gradient descent} (PGD) algorithm \cite{parikh13}.
 We interpret the RD-optimal encoder as an optimization procedure to find the optimal coefficients for a given decoder, sometimes called a decoder-only scheme.
 Besides offering significantly improved coding performance compared to \cite{do2023volumetric}, this approach does not require orthogonality and even allows overcompleteness of the decoder basis functions.
-Unrolling the PGD results in a nonlinear feed-forward encoder, which offers variable encoding complexity, unlike the fixed computation in \cite{do2024learned, do2024volumetric}.
+Unrolling the iterative PGD algorithm into neural layers stacked back-to-back results in a learnable nonlinear feed-forward encoder, which offers variable encoding complexity, unlike the fixed computation in \cite{do2024learned, do2024volumetric}.
 We also use unrolled Conjugate Gradient Descent for matrix inversion in the decoder, which dramatically reduces computation compared to the unrolled Taylor expansion in \cite{do2023volumetric, do2024volumetric}.
+Finally, we prepare the theoretical foundation for its extension to radiance field and Gaussian splat coding.